Standing advice for local planning authorities who need to assess the impacts of development on water voles.

 Ecologists need to decide which survey and mitigation methods are right for the project they’re working on.
 If this standing advice isn’t followed, they’ll have to include a statement with the planning application explaining why.

-Where this guide says ‘you’ it means the ecologist.
+Where this guide says ‘you’ it means the applicant or their ecologist.

 Get more information